Yonaba/strictness/docs/tutorial.md

 ...\test.lua:5: Attempt to assign value to an undeclared variable "var2" in <table: 0x0032c440>.
 ````

-Notice that here, the strict function always run in strict mode whether or not its environment is strict or not.
+Notice that here, the strict function always run in strict mode whether its environment is strict or not.

+### Sloppy functions

 Similarly, `strictness.sloppyf` creates a wrapper function that runs in sloppy mode in its environment.
 In other terms, the returned function is allowed to access and assign values in its environments, whether or not this environment is strict.